MicrosoftDocs/bot-docs/articles/bot-service-channel-directline-extension-node-bot.md

 ## Prerequisites

-To perform the steps described next, you need to have a **Web App Bot** (your bot) created in Azure.
+To perform the steps described next, you need to have a bot deployed in Azure.

 ## Enable Direct Line app service extension